carlosp420/nymphalidae_diversification/response_to_reviewers.md

 > We removed the legend from the figure file and rewrote the legend in the MS as suggested by the reviewer.

+**26. Reviewer's Comment:**

+Figure 3: Omit the legend in the figure (“Probability of finding nodes...”) and revise the legend to read: “Results of MultiMEDUSA analysis showing the probability of specific nodes being characterized by significant shifts in diversification rate.”

+**26. Response:**

+> We removed the legend from the figure file and rewrote the legend in the MS as suggested by the reviewer.